nancygespens/business-card/README.md

 ## Description

-The Digital Business Card is a simple, stylish web application designed to showcase your professional details and social media links.
-This project is an excellent example of how to use HTML, CSS, and JavaScript to create a visually appealing digital profile card.
+The Digital Business Card is a simple, stylish web application designed to showcase my professional details and social media links.

 ## Features